Locations and Attendance

 This 2-3 years course introduces you to costume construction within the areas of film and theatre.
 There are excellent links with the industry providing opportunities to work as part of a production team in the role of the costume maker.
 The course will prepare you with the necessary skills to become a specialist in the field.

-Entry to the final/top up year for the BA (Hons) will be on successful completion of the Foundation Degree or an equivalent qualification in a related subject.
 Additionally, you may be asked to attend an interview, take part in a workshop session, or present a portfolio of work as part of the selection process.

 Application for the BA (Hons) should be done through the UCAS site using code W453.